 C. Road Safety: Roads in Kenya are in poor condition and traffic laws are not enforced, resulting in a high rate of morbidity and mortality related to road safety, particularly along the two highways that connect to Naivasha.
 There are several ways to avoid high-risk situations.
 First, traveling in private vehicles is safer than public vehicles.
 Insist on having working seat belts in any vehicle in which you ride - if there is no seat belt, get out and take another vehicle.
 If you are traveling via matatu, avoid sitting in the front seats as they are the most dangerous.
 Do not travel at night, as there are no street lights on most roads causing the majority of drivers to use their high beams all the time.
 Similarly, crossing roads as a pedestrian is very hazardous due to reckless driving and high speeds, so look carefully before crossing the street.
 Most dangerous are the motorcycle taxis (called boda bodas), and for that reason, riding on a motorcycle is EXPLICITLY FORBIDDEN during your rotation.
+Per the GME office directive, if you are found riding on a motorcycle you will be sent home.

-UW RESOURCES Kenya UW Safety Contact Number: +254 704 206 163 This number is available 24/7, rotated among UW employees living in Kenya.
+Kenya UW Safety Contact Number: +254 704 206 163

+This number is available 24/7, rotated among UW employees living in Kenya.